dovydas55/flappy-bird/README.md

 # flappy_bird
 In this assignment, your task is to write a video game, using JavaScript and HTML5.
 It should use transformed DOM elements, and use object-oriented design for the JavaScript code.
+Just testing my git crap.